muarshad01/InferenceEngineering/Lectures/Lecture-4.md

 * Whenever a new token comes, the influence of past is compressed into a small $d \times d$ matrix.
 * The whole context is compressed into a small $d \times d$ matrix.
 * Context bottlenexk problem.
+* Size of KV-Cache would reduce by a huge amount and stay fixed, but contxt is compressed into $d \times d$ values and as $N$ increaes, it puts a lot of pressure on this small context to all past tokens.

+*
 ***